Salmon and tuna tartare with avocado purée and truffles. A delicious starter or side dish

 When you decide to make a tartare, the first and most important part of the process is to head over to the fish store or market and ask for salmon or tuna (or whatever fish you have in mind) with the highest grade of freshness: Sashimi or Sushi grade.
 This means that it’s so fresh you can serve it raw.
 Keep in mind that this is very important, as not all fish is suitable for tartare, sashimi or sushi.
 Once you’ve got the base ingredient, everything becomes easy peasy.

 I want my tartare smooth just like a purée, so as you might have guessed it, I grated it.
 I washed it with cold water, dried it on a napkin and then grated it, so the fillet’s small white threads would stay out of my fish purée.
-I sprinkled lime and a bit of salt flakes, and then I mixed it well so the flavours would blend.
+I sprinkled lime and a few salt flakes, and then I mixed it well so the flavors would blend.

 How to make Salmon and Tuna Tartare